opendxl/opendxl-client-python/README.md

 * View the `README.html` file located at the root of the extracted files.
   * The `README` links to additional documentation which includes installation instructions, API details, and samples.

+## Bugs and Feedback

+For bugs, questions and discussions please use the [Github Issues](https://github.com/opendxl/opendxl-client-python/issues).

 ## LICENSE

 Copyright 2016 McAfee, Inc.